bl-sdk/bl-sdk.github.io/_oak_mods/TrueFastball.md

 ## Compatibility

-- Fastball damage modification is gated to the actual Fastball projectile delivery.
+- The damage multiplier applies only to Fastball grenades.
 - Borderlands 3 Fastball projectile speed and trajectory are intentionally unchanged.

 ## Credits